Multigenerational Home Demand Grows

 Will Demand for Multigenerational Persist?

-If the Covid 19 pandemic passes by 2022, the demand for multigenerational housing and ADUs will likely persist for these reasons:
+Demand for multigenerational housing and ADUs will likely persist for these reasons:

 - adults with kids need babysitters